Knight at the opera

 This is a mature work for Puccini.
 Riffs of Magda's swallow song waft throughout much like the love song of Chio-Chio San, another

-Madama Butterfly.
+Puccini courtesan reaching for true love, in Madama Butterfly.
 What keeps Rondine from being as cloying is comic relief by her maid and a

 poet who aspires to marry into wealth.
 Puccini's stint in Vienna, home of operettas and waltzes, added a light step to the music.